 How to Make Chicken Stock

-Learning how to make chicken stock is easy.
-To make homemade chicken stock, place chicken bones, vegetables, herbs and spices into a large pot.
-Cover with cold water then simmer for about 3 hours.
+Place chicken bones, vegetables, herbs, and spices into a large pot.
+Cover with cold water, then simmer for about 3 hours.
 Let it cool, then skim the fat.
 Store in the refrigerator for up to 5 days or in the freezer for up to 6 months.

 - Strip the chicken carcass of meat: This is hardly delicate work.
 You have to be willing to get your hands dirty to pull and peel the meat off the bones.
 Don’t forget to flip the bird over and pull the meat from the underside.
 There is plenty there.
 Transfer the meat to a container and keep in the fridge.
 Use it in soup, chicken salad, or to top a bed of greens.
 Now to address the bones.

-- Cover with cold water and simmer: Pour 10 cups of cold water over the ingredients in the stockpot and turn the heat to medium, just until you see a low boil, then reduce to medium low (or whatever temp you need to keep the stove at for a gentle simmer).
-You want the stock to simmer and never boil for any length of time because boiling can cause the fat and proteins to emulsify and give you dark, greasy stock.
+- Cover with cold water and simmer: Pour 10 cups of cold water over the ingredients in the stockpot and turn the heat to medium, just until you see a low boil, then reduce to medium-low (or whatever temp you need to keep the stove at for a gentle simmer).
+Do not let the stock boil.
 Cover with a lid.

-- Add all of the ingredients into your slow cooker.
+- Add all of the ingredients to your slow cooker.

 - Cover with 6 cups of water and turn to high.
 If you’re going to be around in an hour to reduce it to low, if not, then just set it low.
 You don’t need as much water when making it in a slow cooker because you don’t have as much evaporation.